Mohammed Saleem

 Mohammed Saleem is an environmental activist, environmental campaigner, National Geographic educator and explorer.
-He is the co-founder of Environment Conservation Group, a nonprofit NGO based out of Coimbatore, Tamilnadu that works on environmental conservation, advocacy and educational awareness.
-He has dedicated his entire life to the cause of environmental and wildlife conservation.
+Member of the IUCN Commission on Education and Communication, He is the co-founder of Environment Conservation Group, a nonprofit NGO based out of Coimbatore, Tamilnadu that works on environmental conservation, advocacy and educational awareness.
+He has dedicated his life to the cause of environmental and wildlife conservation.
 He is also an ardent birder.